Bradley-Butcher/TopCon/README.md

-# Conformal Constrained Topic Classiciation - TopCon^2
+# Conformal Constrained Topic Classification - TopCon^2

 Creating this repository because I have the feeling GPT3.5 with constrained generation, and some calibration with conformal prediction could do very well on topic classification.